Nexus-Mods/NexusMods.App/docs/decisions/backend/0013-default-datastore-locations.md

 ## Issue: Separate Per User and Per Machine Data

+!!! note "We will be using Windows as an example here, but this also applies to other operating systems"

 The current issue with idiomatically using [AppData](#option-2-operating-systems-appdata-directory) is the presence of multi user systems.
 For example, offices, LAN centres, etc.

-There are two specific issues (we will be using Windows as an example):
+There are two specific issues:

 ***1. Network Syncronization***